danyaberezun/KEEPs/README.md

 we have to run the same inference algorithm and then check if the inferred constraints are satisfiable.

-The constraints are satisfiable if for each type parameter and temporal variable (representing a real type), there is at least one type satisfying all constraints.
+The constraints are satisfiable if for each type parameter and temporary variable (representing a real type), there is at least one type satisfying all constraints.
 To check this, we have to run the following algorithm: